 Committee meeting minutes should include a summary of the discussions, as well as a description of any conclusions, recommendations, and actions.
 A Committee Meeting Minutes Template is provided in Appendix B at the end of this Handbook.

 Participatory Governance Committees

-College Council